LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 ### Running using VSCode

 Simply open an existing notebook.
-Ensure that the Logtalk plug-in for VSCode is installed for an optimal experience.
+Ensure that the [Logtalk plug-in for VSCode](https://github.com/jacobfriedman/vsc-logtalk) for syntax highlighting in code cells.

 ### Configuration